-There are many scenarios where it’s already being used.
+There are many scenarios where JIT training is already being used.
 Casual, unskilled workers can learn about operating a new machine or work practice shortly before starting work for the first time.
 Retail staff can learn about the latest products, marketing display layouts and sales techniques when new stock arrives.
-Travelling sales people can pull up outside a client’s business, run through sales-enablement lessons, get briefed on relevant subject matter and perform personalised soft skills training on overcoming objections based on previous interactions.
+Travelling sales people can pull up outside a client’s business, run through JIT training-based sales-enablement lessons, get briefed on relevant subject matter and perform personalised soft skills training on overcoming objections based on previous interactions.

 This JIT training process is further enhanced through peer learning and the increasing capabilities of rapid authoring tools.
 If a co-worker has had previous experience of dealing with a particular person or organisation, then they are very well placed to create a microlesson which explains the best (and the worst) ways for colleagues to approach a meeting.
 If a co-worker hasn’t yet had the chance to create a lesson, using a rapid authoring tool allows a lesson to be created in minutes and instantly distributed to the worker’s device.
 By leveraging the expertise of your workers in this way, you also help make them feel valued and happier in their work.